roydegeest/rakwireless-docs/docs/en-us/quick-start/rak5205-7205/upgrading-the-firmware.md

 - First, type the command to let the RAK5205 WisTrio LPWAN Tracker work in boot mode.

-::: tip Note
+::: tip Note:
-If you have just burned the bootloader by yourself according to the section 2, it works in boot mode now.
+:pencil: If you have just burned the bootloader by yourself according to the section 2, it works in boot mode now.
 If the current version of the RAK5205’s firmware is newer than V3.0.0.0, you need to set an AT command to let it work in boot mode